What Are Whales Doing With Cameco

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Cameco options trades today is 5006.23 with a total volume of 176,048.00.
+This data can help you track the liquidity and interest for Cameco's options for a given strike price.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Cameco's big money trades within a strike price range of $8.0 to $45.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Cameco's whale activity within a strike price range from $10.0 to $31.0 in the last 30 days.

 Cameco Option Volume And Open Interest Over Last 30 Days